FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/features.rst

 A `FastObjectListView` requires a list of model objects, but it can deal with those objects very quickly.
 Typically, it can build a list of 10,000 objects in less than 0.1 seconds.

+A 'GroupListView' also requires a list of model objects, but allows those model objects to be partitioned into groups, and then those groups presented to the user as collapsible collections.
+Partitioned is normally done using the sort column.
+When the user clicks on a different sort column, the rows are partitioned into different groups.

 A `VirtualObjectListView` does not require a list of model objects.
 Instead, it asks for model objects as it requires them.
 In this way, it can support an unlimited number of rows.
 A `VirtualObjectListView` must be given an `objectGetter` callable, which is called when the list needs to display a particular model object.

 Model object level operations
 -----------------------------